 This quaint mountain village, nestled in the beautiful Val d'Herens is surrounded by stunning mountains.
 Here the streets are lined with traditional wooden buildings with flowers decorating every window.
-It is a small village, yet it is large enough to offer the services we need.
+It is a small village, yet large enough to offer the services we need.
 A selection of hotels, restaurants, stores and shops ensure us an enjoyable and comfortable stay.
 Yet just minutes from our hotel we can be out of the village and onto a trail.
 Other spectacular trails start in the little mountain station of Arolla.
 Arolla is a short ride on the famous Swiss “Post Buses” and is where we start many of our hikes!

 In Evoléne, a traditional Swiss mountain village, you will experience:

 Hiking in Switzerland is very different than hiking in the United States.
 People have been living in the Alps for thousands of years and the Swiss have been walking in the mountains on trails that often started out as paths used by herdsmen or crystal hunters.
 Over this time the herdsman’s trails have developed into thousands of miles of hiking and climbing trails.
 During the last century-and-a-half a large network of services including transportation, trailside restaurants, valley hotels, mountain climbers' huts and mountain hotels has been developed for hikers to use making the Swiss Alps the finest supported hiking destination in the world.

 Switzerland has a full range of accommodations that vary from dormitories to four star luxury hotels.
 Our guests stay in small, quiet European style hotels just like the locals.
 These are family run establishments with both single and double occupancy rooms available, some with full bathrooms and some with shared facilities.
 The rooms are always spotlessly clean, quiet and very comfortable.